-Transforming multi-billion-dollar tolling programs with a 5D digital twin that unifies planning, reduces rework, and accelerates delivery by up to 15%.
+Transforming multi-billion-dollar tolling programs with a 5D digital twin that unifies planning, reduces rework, and accelerates delivery.

 Scenario-based planning compressed schedules by allowing concurrent reviews and earlier resolution of interdependencies.